 Since the Institute switched to a blended learning model for 2020-21 academic year the Disability Service has put together some answers to Frequently Asked Questions around reasonable accommodations for assessments and exams.

 FSD - Fund for Students with Disabilities

-The Fund for Students with Disabilities (FSD) allocates funding to third level colleges for the provision of services and supports to full-time students with disabilities.
+The Fund for Students with Disabilities (FSD) allocates funding to third level colleges for the provision of services and supports to students with disabilities.
 The fund aims to ensure that students can participate fully in their academic programmes and are not disadvantaged by reason of disability.
 The FSD is part supported by the Irish Government and the European Social Fund (ESF) as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.

 What services do we provide?